-Best Lawyers in America®, a peer review of U.S. lawyers, named Mark the Corporate Law “Lawyer of the Year” in 2015, 2018, and 2020, and the Banking and Finance Law “Lawyer of the Year” for Newark in 2016.
+Mark received the Best Lawyers in America® “Lawyer of the Year” award for Corporate Law in 2015, 2018, and 2020, and the “Lawyer of the Year” award for Banking and Finance Law in 2016 in the Newark region.
 “Lawyer of the Year” honors are given to a single attorney in a particular practice area in each region once per year.
 In addition, Mark has been included in The Best Lawyers in America in the fields of Banking and Finance Law and Corporate Law since 2007.

 Thomson Reuters has included Mark on its “Super Lawyers” list since 2006.